iYadavVaibhav/stem/docs/2-Data-Engineering/data-architecture.md

   dm3 --> u3
   ```

-## Build a Data Warehouse
+## Logical Design in Data Warehousing

-*This defines process to turn architecture to system deliverable*

-### Logical Model
+- **What is Logical Modeling**

-In Data Modelling, Logical Model is conceptual (pen & paper), focus on business needs and build subject-oriented `schema`
+  - Logical Model is conceptual (pen & paper), focus on business needs and build subject-oriented `schema`.
+It more to understand use case, end user and the information you need.

+- **How to build Logical Model**
-- **Data Gathering** - Identify the things of importance, `entity` (data item, like user, book) and its properties `attributes` (columns; like name, dob).
+  - Identify the things of importance, _entity_ (data item, like user, book) and its properties _attributes_ (columns; like name, dob).
+  - Determine data _granularity_, week, day, month.
-- **Entity-Relationship Modeling** - Determine how entities are related to each other, `relationships`.
-Determine the unique identifier for each entity record, `primary key`.
+  - Determine how entities are related to each other, _relationships_.
+Also called _entity relationship modeling_.
+  - Determine the _unique identifier_ for each entity record, which is `primary_key` in physical model.
 It applies to OLAP, OLTP, 3NF EDW, star and snowflake.
-- Determine data `granularity`, week, day, month.
+  - Next, divide data into _facts_ and _dimensions_.
+Write down all dimension and facts required.
+Several distinct dimensions, combined with facts, enable you to answer business questions.
+  - _Identify the source data_ that will feed the data mart model, that is, populate the facts and dimensions.
+  - _Design your schema_ for data mart, star-schema, snow-flake schema or other.
+  - Lastly you need a _routine/pipeline_ to _move data_ from sources to mart as facts and dimensions.
+Determine the _frequency_ at which the data is refreshed.

-- Divide data into
+- **Facts**
-  - **facts** - numeric, transactional data, fast changing.
+  - It is numeric, transactional data, fast changing.
 Mostly tall table with numeric data, datetime and contains forign keys  of dimaension table which combined make composite key as its primary key.
-    - Summary fact tables contain aggregated facts.
+  - Fact table with aggregated facts is called _summary table_.
+  - A fact table has a _composite key_ made up of the primary keys of the dimension tables of the schema.

+  - **Adding rows to fact table**, there are three ways
+    - Transaction-based: row shows a lowest grain transaction for a combination of dimension.
+    - Periodic Snapshot: each row is related to a period, like daily or weekly.
+    - Accumulating Snapshot: each row shows occurance of process, that is, multiple rows for one process but each row tracks a movement.

+- **Dimensions**
-  - **dimensions** - descriptive, slow changing, known as lookup tables or reference tables.
+  - It is descriptive, slow changing, known as lookup tables or reference tables.
 Mostly wide.
 It may contain hierarchies.
 Eg, product, customer, time.
-Data is kept at lowest level of detail, it can be rolled up higher level of hierarchy.
+  - Data is kept at lowest level of detail, it can be rolled up higher level of hierarchy.
-- Write down all dimension and facts required.
-Several distinct dimensions, combined with facts, enable you to answer business questions.
-- **Identify the Source Data** - that will feed the data mart model, that is populate the facts and dimensions.
-- Design your `schema` for data mart

 - **Star Schema**
-    - it is simple, having fact in centre and dimensions around it, just like a star, where only one join establishes the relationship between the fact table and any one of the dimension tables.
+  - It is simple, having fact in centre and dimensions around it, just like a star, where only one join establishes the relationship between the fact table and any one of the dimension tables.
-- Your design should result in
-  - set of entitis and attributes corresponding to fact and dimentions tables.
-  - a model/pipeline to move data from sources to mart as facts and dimensions.

-### Physical Model
+  - Star-schema have fraction of table compared to 3NF.
+15-20 star-schema can cover all LOBs of enterprise.
+BI users can **easily query** and join multiple star-schemas as they have few tables.
+  - Star schemas can have **denormalized dimensions** for easy understanding and **faster data retrieval** and less complex queries.
+  - Most important is to consider the level of detail, grain of data.
+  - Both 3NF and Star-schema don't contradict but can work in layers with 3NF as foundation (OLTP) and star-schema as access and optimized layer.
+  - Data Warehouse can have multiple star-schema, each based on a business-process such as sales / tracking / shipments.
+Each star-schema represents a data-mart, this can serve the BI needs.

+## Physical Design in Data Warehousing

+*This defines process to turn architecture to system deliverable.
+From - Oracle® Database - Data Warehousing Guide 21c*
 It implemets logical model, with variations based on system parameters like memory, disk, network and software type.

-## Multi Dimentional Modelling
+## Multi Dimentional Modeling

 BI developers create cubes to support fast response times, and to provide a single data source for business reporting.

+## Other Tasks in Data Warehousing

+- Configuring database to be used as a warehouse.
+- Performing upgrades of new release.
+- Managing users, security and objects.
+- Backing up and performing recoveries.
+- Monitoring performance and taking preventive actions.